2025 NATO

 Can anyone attend the Assembly sessions?

-No. Only credentialed individuals are allowed to access NATO Village and attend the Assembly sessions.
+Only credentialed individuals are allowed to access NATO Village and attend the Assembly sessions.
 This includes session participants and members of the media.
+However, there will be several public cultural events around Dayton.

 How many people will be coming to Dayton?